Zoos in Washington & Aquariums – Where To See Animals (Petting Zoos, Reptiles, Kangaroo Farms & More)!

 There are close up interactions with most of them.
 The experience probably took us just over an hour in total, but you can bring out a picnic and enjoy it on grounds too.
 We combined our trip with some stops at nearby Snohomish farms to pick our own vegetables, and made a day of it.

 Debbie Doolittles Indoor Petting Zoo in Parkland

 This spot is not large, but is very interactive.
 The kids can pet lamas, hold bunny rabbits and snakes, and you can buy a cup of food to feed the animals (in which case they will harass you until you feed them, it is lots of fun).
-They even offer pony rides during select times.
+They have added a sloth, and more up close and personal animal experiences as well.
+And recently, even added an arcade to their party room.
+They also offer pony rides during select times.
 This is another spot that pops up on Groupon from time to time.

 Thanks to reader Samantha for the heads up on this cool Wallaby ranch, where you can get up close & personal with the wallabys & kangaroos and learn quite a bit of information from the owner.
 They do offer group tours with 5 or more people, but if you have smaller groups, it says they will pair you with other people to form a larger group.

 Right now you can get a discount admission on a private petting farm experience or 4 at the Redmond Petting farm.
 Find the details on this offer here.